Psychological operations (United States): Process

-U.S. PSYOP forces are generally forbidden to attempt to change the opinions of "U.S. persons" (citizens, residents, or legal entities), in any location globally.
-However, commanders may use PSYOP forces to provide public information to U.S. audiences during times of disaster or crisis.
-Information support to a noncombatant evacuation operation (NEO) by PSYOP forces to provide evacuation information to U.S. and third-country nationals would also adhere to the order.
-The use of PSYOP forces to deliver necessary public information to a U.S. audience was established in relief activities after Hurricane Andrew in 1992.
-Tactical Psychological Operations teams (TPTs) were employed to disseminate information by loudspeaker on locations of relief shelters and facilities.
+The U.S. Army is responsible for military psychological warfare doctrine.
+U.S. psychological operations forces are generally forbidden to attempt to change the opinions of "U.S. persons" (citizens, residents, or legal entities), in any location globally.
+However, commanders may use psychological operations forces to provide public information to U.S. audiences during times of disaster or crisis.
+During noncombatant evacuation operation (NEO) for instance, they can provide evacuation information to U.S. and third-country nationals would also adhere to the order.